Owls (former)

 (NCBI-index: 938167)

-While I was out with a group to discover specific butterflies, I suddenly saw the Mother Shipton (Euclidia mi) sitting on a flower.
-This is a diurnal moth that keeps its wings slightly spread when at rest.
+While out with a group to discover specific butterflies, I suddenly saw the Mother Shipton (Euclidia mi) sitting on a flower.
+This diurnal moth keeps its wings slightly spread when at rest.
 The greyish wings have a striking pattern of brown, light brown rimmed spots.
-In the midfield is a characteristic jagged, cream-colored bordered spot containing a clear black dot and a light-colored T-shaped spot.
+In the midfield is a characteristic jagged, cream-coloured bordered spot containing a clear black dot and a light-coloured T-shaped spot.
 The English name refers to the head of an old lady or witch with a long protruding nose that you can see in this spot pattern.
 The light wavy line on the upper side of the forewing is edged on the inner surface with black-brown wedge-shaped spots.
 The hindwings are brown above with yellow-white bands.
 Because the wing veins are also brown, the yellow bands look more like a series of spots.
-The flight period is in one generation from late April to late July and the wingspan is 25-30mm.
+The flight period is one generation, from late April to late July, and the wingspan is 25-30mm.
 Host plant: Clover.
 Dutch name: Mi-vlinder.
 Frisian name:

 Flying period: